Sahil5111/100DayChallenge/README.md

 DAY 3
     for day 3 challenge : i took input text from user and displayed the text on the body

+Day 4
+    for day 4 challenge : i used day 3 challenge and added a delete button which on click deletes the text

+Day 5
+    completed day 4 challenge as it was incomplete due to other works